 Let me start with a digression: it’s funny to observe that nobody from Hashicorp claims that Terraform is a tool that allows switching between cloud providers magically, and yet people are using that statement just based on the cloud-agnosticism.

 As grownups, we know that like the ORM does not let you change the database on the fly, Terraform will not let you automatically switch your cloud provider for your entire system.
-It will not happen from two main reasons: First, the Terraform code is very provider-specific, and such a change requires a total rewrite.
+It will not happen for two main reasons: First, the Terraform code is very provider-specific, and such a change requires a total rewrite.
 Second, even if you introduce an abstraction layer for multiple cloud providers, you will introduce a very unpleasant side-effect of reducing the service capabilities to a common denominator.
 And that’s not an effective way to use the cloud.

-I think Infrastructure as Code space is in a state of a Stockholm Syndrome.
+I think Infrastructure as Code space is in a state of Stockholm Syndrome.
 We are so used to specific issues and deficiencies that we accepted them.
 That is why I think it is hard to expect that those tools will solve all kinds of problems.
 Reality is more complicated than models, and therefore silver bullets rarely exist.

 I think that often the decision between those two tools is dictated based on myths or folklore.
 That’s why I explained my rationale why I stick in most cases to AWS CloudFormation, although I have worked with Terraform, and it has many merits too.